hqiu-nju/scepter/README.md

 # SCEPTer
 **S**imulating **C**onstellation **E**mission **P**atterns for **Te**lescopes (**r**adio)

-This is a repository to simulate the satellite constellation emissions and measure the EPFD of the observed sky area.
+This is a modular package to systematically simulate the satellite constellation emissions and measure the EPFD of the observed sky area.

 The simulation can be performed using a simulated constellation or from real satellite constellation two line elements (TLEs).
 Satellite TLEs can be found on https://celestrak.org/